Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Introduction

-Our \textbf{key intuition} is that commonly available sources of movie-information (\textit{e.g.}, genre, synopsis, more-like-this information) can be used to effectively guide the process of learning a generalizable scene-representation.
-Specifically, we use such movie-level information to define a measure of movie-similarity, and use it during contrastive learning to limit our search for positive scene-pairs to only the movies that are considered similar to each other.
-This allows us to find positive scene-pairs that are not only visually similar but are also semantically relevant, and can therefore provide us with a much richer set of geometric and thematic data-augmentations compared to previously employed augmentation schemes~\cite{He_2020_CVPR}~\cite{Chen_2021_CVPR} (see Figure~\ref{fig:teaser_fig} for illustration).
-Furthermore, unlike previous contrastive learning approaches that mostly focus on images~\cite{He_2020_CVPR}~\cite{chen2020simple}~\cite{Dwibedi_2021_ICCV} or shots~\cite{Chen_2021_CVPR}, our approach builds on the recent developments in vision transformers~\cite{dosovitskiy2020vit} to allow using variable-length multi-shot inputs.
-This enables our method to seamlessly incorporate the interplay among multiple shots resulting in a more effective and general-purpose scene-representation.
+To address these challenges, we propose a novel contrastive learning approach to find a general-purpose scene representation that is effective for a variety of scene understanding tasks.
+Our \textbf{key intuition} is that commonly available movie metadata (\textit{e.g.}, co-watch, genre, synopsis) can be used to effectively guide the process of learning a generalizable scene representation.
+Specifically, we use such movie metadata to define a measure of movie-similarity, and use it during contrastive learning to limit our search for positive scene-pairs to only the movies that are considered similar to each other.
+This allows us to find positive scene-pairs that are not only visually similar but also semantically relevant, and can therefore provide us with a much richer set of geometric and thematic data-augmentations compared to previously employed augmentation schemes~\cite{He_2020_CVPR}~\cite{Chen_2021_CVPR} (see Figure~\ref{fig:teaser_fig} for illustration).
+Furthermore, unlike previous contrastive learning approaches that mostly focus on images~\cite{He_2020_CVPR}~\cite{chen2020simple}~\cite{Dwibedi_2021_ICCV} or shots ($\S$~\ref{method} for definition)~\cite{Chen_2021_CVPR}, our approach builds on the recent developments in vision transformers~\cite{dosovitskiy2020vit} to allow using variable-length multi-shot inputs.
+This enables our method to seamlessly incorporate the interplay among multiple shots resulting in a more general-purpose scene representation.